ms-gx/CircAidMe/HOWITWORKS.md

 ## Step 2: Detect CircAID-p-seq adapters in read & extract inserts

 The split or non-split reads are now checked for CircAID-p-seq adapters using [SeqAn v2.4](https://www.seqan.de/seqan-2-4-released/).
+The CircAID-p-seq adapter which has to be applied is set with parameter `--adapter-name` (required paramterer, predefined adapters see main README).
+In order for adapter detetection to be executed a read has to be of minimal length as defined in the parameter file of CircAidMe.
+If a read is too short it gets sorted out.

+Mapping of the adapter to the read gets refined by adjusting the start and end of the mapping.
+If you suspect this to be problematic for your case you can switch this of by setting parameter `--refine-adapter-alignment` to `False`.

 This is the first step which will execute multicore.
 All the steps up to Step 6 (Generate a consensus sequence from the second MSA) are exectued on one process per read.

-In order for adapter detetection to be executed a read needs a mininmal length as defined in the parameter-file of CircAidMe.
-If a read is too short it gets sorted out.

 Inserts flanked by two CircAID-p-seq adapters are extracted:

 ![Extract inserts](/aux/doc/extract_insert.png)

+There are three scenarios of insert orientation that can occur: 1) forward- and reverse-inserts 2) only reverse-inserts and 3) only forward-inserts.
+Reads with only forward inserts get discarded by default (see publication for more information on this).
+If you want to keep the reads with only forward-inserts you have to set parameter ` --keep-forward`.

+It can happen that a read has an insert orientation other than the three standard-cases above (for example forward-reverse-forward).
+A read with a non-standard orientation is excluded from the analysis.

 ## Step 3: Perform first multiple sequence alignment (MSA) with extracted inserts